 Over the years, Republic Day has been celebrated with great excitement amongst Indian citizens and continues to be a day filled with patriotism and joy.

-Things To Do - Attend the Republic Day Parade, Indulge in celebrations locally
+Things to do - Attend the Republic Day Parade, Indulge in celebrations locally

-Where It Is Celebrated - Republic Day is the national festival of India and is celebrated all across the country by every person who is an Indian.
+Where it is Celebrated - Republic Day is the national festival of India and is celebrated all across the country by every person who is an Indian.

-Date Of The Festival - 26th January (Every Year)
+Date of the Festival - 26th January (Every Year)

-Significance Of The Festival - Republic Day is celebrated to mark the day when the Constitution of India came into existence.
+Significance of the Festival - Republic Day is celebrated to mark the day when the Constitution of India came into existence.

 Suggested Read: Things to Do in Delhi: Undertake a Journey through Experience and Exploration